 Nearly half of all Americans make New Year’s resolutions.
 That’s a good thing.
 A recent study from the University of Scranton in Pennsylvania found that 46 percent of people who make them see positive progress in the areas they resolved to change – compared to just four percent of people who don’t make resolutions.
-With that in mind, here are six rheumatologist-recommended goals to consider for 2013.
+With that in mind, here are six rheumatologist-recommended goals to consider any time of year.

 1. Resolve to be more open with your doctor.

 In pain?
 More tired than usual?
 Tell your doctor.
 “Many individuals with arthritis feel that they’re ‘complaining’ or taking up too much of their doctor’s time.
 But more information helps a physician tailor treatment, leading to better health outcomes,” says M. Elaine Husni, MD, director of the Arthritis and Musculoskeletal Treatment Center at the Cleveland Clinic.

 2. Resolve to eat more fresh produce.

 There’s no easier way to improve your diet, says Dr. Husni.
 “Fresh fruits and vegetables are high in micronutrients and are very filling, even though they’re low in calories” – helping you consume less processed fare, reduce inflammation and achieve a healthy body weight, all of which is gentler on your joints and better for overall health.
 Aim for at least two servings of fruit and/or vegetables with every meal, and one serving per snack.